 And by learning from the previous projects and incorporating the good parts in future projects, the project team moves towards better expertise, an expansive knowledge base, and a more optimized project completion process.

-Prince2 believes in learning from experience as one of the most effective education methods in project management.
+PRINCE2 believes in learning from experience as one of the most effective education methods in project management.
 And we couldn’t agree more!
 That’s why we wrote a whole guide on learning faster to help anyone achieve more with the time they have.

 #3 Clear definition of roles and responsibilities

 When every single person involved in the project understands what is expected of them and of everyone else, they work more efficiently, cross out the tasks in their online to-do lists faster, waste less time, and plan their own activities smarter to align with others.
 It’s also good for teamwork to use time planner for teams and task organizer for teams.

 #4 Project is planned and managed in stages